 The ridiculously talented team at Textbook Boulangerie Patisserie have plated up everything from gold croissants to white truffle pumped packs of goodness.
 In other words, loaded croissants here are a normal thing so make sure you keep an eye on the changing specials (people have lined up out the door as early as 4.30am to get their hands on them).

 Butcher And The Farmer At Tramsheds

 "That’s too much bacon" – said no one ever.
 This is not a drill, there is a heavenly croissant on offer at Butcher and the Farmer with your name on it.
 This baby is packed with maple bacon and has a cornflake crust.
 You’re welcome.

 The Fine Food Store

 This little gem tucked away in one of Sydney’s oldest streets has an energetic atmosphere and an oh-so-funky, flavourful menu.
 The real hero at The Fine Food Store though is the savoury croissant with pulled brisket, poached egg, parmesan crisp and pickled savoy.
 Thinking this baby is a must with a cold brew or sparkling mimosa for brunch.

 Berkelo is cherished by locals for their ultra-fresh and seriously tasty baked goods.
 Let’s just say they know their way around a good ol’ butter croissant.
 But we know that’s not what you’re here for, so grab the oh-so-sexy macadamia or almond and cacao filled gem and a piping hot coffee and thank us later.

-You're probably wondering where Sydney's best cafes are now, right?
-Head right over here.
+You're probably wondering where to find Sydney's best coffee, right?
+Head over here.